Believe (Cher song): Music video

 The music video for "Believe" was directed by Nigel Dick.
 It features Cher in a nightclub in a double role as both a singer on stage wearing a glowing headdress and a supernatural being in a cage surrounded by many people to whom she is giving advice.
-The video largely revolves around a woman (played by Katrine De Candole) who is in the club with her friends and sees her ex-boyfriend.
+The video follows a woman (played by Katrine De Candole) who is in the club with her friends and sees her ex-boyfriend.
 Scenes are shown of her clearly disappointed when he walks away from her and then proceeds to dance and make out with another woman in her presence.
 The version on The Very Best of Cher: The Video Hits Collection is slightly different from the previous version (which is also included on the Mallay Believe Bonus VCD) with additional scenes towards the end that were not in the original video.
 There are also two "rough" versions of the video as the song was released in Europe before a video was completed.
 The first is a compilation of scenes from the videos of Cher's previous singles "One by One" and "Walking in Memphis" and the second includes a brief scene of the "Believe" video where Cher sings the chorus while the rest of the video is composed of scenes from "One by One".

 The Billboard music critic Chuck Taylor in March 1999 graded the video a "C", praising Cher's appearance but criticizing "an unnecessary subplot about a few kids stalking each other."
 In Pitchfork, Simon Reynolds wrote that through the combination of cosmetic surgery, makeup and bright lights, "Cher actually looks how Auto-Tune sounds ...
 Her face and her voice seem to be made out of the same immaterial substance."